Biology Faculty | Butler Community College

 msager@butlercc.edu

-Hello, my name is Martha Sager and I teach biology and Anatomy and Physiology with Review (I and II).
+My name is Martha Sager and I teach General biology

 I earned my Bachelor's in Biology from UCSC, and have a M.S. in biological oceanography and a Ph.D. in science education from Florida Institute of Technology.
-I’ve taught science at both the high school and college level, and enjoy most the interaction with students and those great “aha” moments when a concept becomes clear or a new interest starts to grow.
-It is always gratifying to see a student come into a class with concerns about “taking science” and to leave the class with a feeling of accomplishment and a greater understanding in biology or anatomy/physiology.
+I’ve taught science at both the high school and college level and I enjoy most the interaction with students and those great “aha” moments when a concept becomes clear or a new interest starts to grow.
+It is always gratifying to see a student come into a class with concerns about “taking science” and to leave the class with a feeling of accomplishment and a greater understanding of biology and the environment.

 As might be assumed from my background, I also have an interest in aquatic and marine environmental science and the protection of these ecosystems.
-I generally manage to work these subjects into my lectures sometime during the semester.
+I was privileged to work as a volunteer for a summer on a sea lion cognition project at UCSC, and my Masters research included analyzing the bycatch from scallop trawling.
+I generally manage to work the ocean into my lectures sometime during the semester.
 I also enjoy wildlife photography as a hobby.

 I hope my students leave my classes with a greater understanding (and interest) in biology, the environment, and themselves and are able to make informed decisions in these areas.